alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 ## Conclusion
-In this simple excercise we did setup an Application Load Balancer based on **nginx**, then setup **nginx** to serve connections through **https** protocol with certificates retrieved from **let's encrypt** and ran our applications in independent **docker** containers.
+In this simple exercise we did setup an Application Load Balancer based on **nginx**, then setup **nginx** to serve connections through **https** protocol with certificates retrieved from **let's encrypt** and ran our applications in independent **docker** containers.